morarupasukaru/devdocs/backend/PostgreSQL.md

     * step 3: copy values from old to new (_data migration_, might take time)
     * step 4: applications write only in new column
     * step 5: drop old column (_schema migration_)
-  * if lot of rows must be updated, update should be done in several transaction to prevent **transaction locks**
+  * if a lot of rows must be updated, update should be done in several transaction to prevent **transaction locks**
     ```sql
     UPDATE ...
 LIMIT 5000; COMMIT; -- (to repeat)